loader image

 The Reality

-The reality is this: Even before the difficult changes and circumstances brought about by the pandemic, not all people can achieve the same levels of productivity.
+The reality is this: Even before the difficult changes and circumstances brought about by the recent years’ disruptions, not all people can achieve the same levels of productivity.

 This isn’t necessarily a bad thing.
 A team member may bring value beyond that of work output or efficiency.
 He or she may offer expertise, a dynamic personality, or strong relationship-building skills that are critical for your organization’s growth.